autowarefoundation/autoware-documentation/docs/installation/index.md

 > Performance will be improved with more cores, RAM and a higher-spec graphics card or GPU core.

 - [Optional] NVIDIA GPU (4GB RAM)
-> Although GPU is not required to run basic functionality, it is mandatory to enable the following nerual network related functions:
+> Although GPU is not required to run basic functionality, it is mandatory to enable the following neural network related functions:
 > - LiDAR based object detection
 > - Camera based object detection
 > - Traffic light detection and classification